Best Home Security Systems for Garages in 2026

 Vivint for Garages

 Similar to ADT, Vivint offers garage control with its award-winning app.
 We can control the door not just from our property but from anywhere in the world.
+That’s not the only similarity we found.
+Check out our ADT vs. Vivint comparison for a full breakdown.

 Pro Tip: The Vivint app also lets us customize our notifications.
 Instead of wondering if we closed the garage door, we get a notification confirming it’s shut.